broskos/bootcamp/lab_build_X_deploy_sno3.md

-# Installing anohter workload cluster:
+# Installing another workload cluster:

 This installation has a couple of things that are being done differently: